RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Uwbv8v-ai6E?controls=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In the video, the Jetson Nano "sees" the edge of the table surface and other obstacles, and it avoids them.
-The JetBot learned how to identify edges and obstacles through a deep learning algorighm running on the Nano.
+The JetBot learned how to identify edges and obstacles through a deep learning algorithm running on the Nano.
 Nvidia made all of the software for this demo open source.
 Check out the GitHub repo for details: [https://github.com/NVIDIA-AI-IOT/jetbot](https://github.com/NVIDIA-AI-IOT/jetbot).

 ### Incubating and Investing